MileHacker Logo

 Smart Travel Strategies

-• Use apps like Gojek and Grab for competitive rates compared to metered taxis.
+• Use apps like Gojek and Snatch for prices that are competitive compared to metered taxis.

 • Motorcycle options (GoRide/GrabBike) are more rapid and cheaper for solo travel, navigating traffic well.

-• Plan for longer travel times, particularly during rush hour, regardless of transport method.
+• Plan for longer travel times, especially during peak hours, regardless of transport method.

 • Utilize exact addresses in ride-hailing apps to avoid driver confusion.